When you want to learn web development, half the battle is figuring out where to start learning to code. You might have questions like:

 My experience taking the One Month Rails course.
 Even though I don’t do RoR today, I enjoyed it.

-A review of my experience in the Team Treehouse JS Basics course.
+A Team Treehouse review of my experience in their JS Basics course.

-Resources on building custom Tumblr themes are limited.
-GA Dash has one of the few Tumblr theme tutorials out there.
+Resources on building custom Tumblr themes are limited, but GA Dash has one of the few Tumblr theme tutorials out there.
 Even better?
 It’s free.